Anthony Creighton

-The friendship between Osborne and Creighton faded over time.
-In 1960 Creighton co-wrote another play with the American writer-director Bernard Miller, Tomorrow with Pictures which was produced at the Lyric Hammersmith in 1961.
-It was critically well received and was to be Creighton's last produced play.
+In 1960 Creighton co-wrote another play with the American writer-director Bernard Miller, Tomorrow with Pictures, which was produced at the Lyric Hammersmith in 1961.
+It was to be Creighton's last produced play.
 Subsequently he taught drama at various London education establishments.
+The friendship between Osborne and Creighton did not endure.
+In some accounts, they drifted apart, but according to one biography of Osborne, a drunk Creighton told him at the opening-night party of A Patriot for Me how much he disliked the play, and Osborne had him thrown out.

 He met Osborne on one last occasion in 1994, at Osborne's country home, to discuss George Dillon royalty payments.
-Osborne was by then diagnosed as diabetic and a near shadow of his former self, he died shortly after the meeting.
-Creighton said of the melancholy visit that he would prefer to remember the impecuniously happier times of the 1950s, "I look back on Osborne with love".
+Osborne was by then a diagnosed diabetic and a near shadow of his former self; he died shortly after the meeting.
+Creighton said of the visit that he would prefer to remember the impecunious but happier times of the 1950s: "I look back on Osborne with love".

-In recent years, Creighton has attracted controversy for a different reasons.
+Towards the end of his life, Creighton attracted controversy for different reasons.
 After Osborne's death in 1994, Creighton claimed in an interview with the critic Nicholas de Jongh that he and Osborne had lived together as lovers.
 Osborne's surviving family were quick to refute any suggestion of homosexuality on Osborne's part.
 Creighton finally admitted in an interview with Osborne's biographer, John Heilpern, that he had lied to de Jongh and no homosexual relationship had ever existed.
 Creighton's proximity to the Angry Young Men of the 1950s and 1960s make his extensive collection of letters and diaries of considerable historical importance.